 Throughout the twentieth century the modernist project in the visual arts has been an attempt to clarify how we might locate in non-narrative, non-illustrative forms an art released from the ties of the given visible world.
 It has been a project as much as a practice.
 This modernist tradition has been the foundation stone of all that I have made as a stone carver, and my work speaks of my ongoing deliberations on the possibilities of twentieth century sculpted form using traditional media.

 In the past my inclinations have been towards a kind of cool abstraction that avoids the distractions of representational objects.
-My artistic sources are in Constructivism, the linearities of early 20th century geometrical abstraction as it developed up to and including Minimalism, and in the focus on material and form in Brutalist architecture.
-I am, however, also working on various figurative pieces at present, and on cubist inspired marble musical instruments.
+My artistic sources are in Constructivism, the linearities of early 20th century geometrical abstraction as it developed up to and including Minimalism, and in the focus on a bold use of material and form in Brutalist architecture.
+I am, however, also working on various highly formal figurative pieces at present, and on cubist-inspired marble musical instruments.